Triumph TR7: TR7 Sprint

 Production of the TR7 Sprint stopped with the closure of the Speke plant.
 However, the failure of the TR7 Sprint to go into full series production is also blamed on BL's sales and marketing department because they claimed its performance was not sufficiently different from the TR7, though its top speed and 0–60 mi/h time were almost identical to those for the US specification carburetted version of the 3.5 litre 135 bhp Rover V8 powered Triumph TR8.
 Also, the Sprint engine was unsuitable for the emission-control equipment necessary for sale in the US, which was Sales and Marketing's main target market for the TR7 and TR8.

 Even so, BL required some, probably about 50, 16-valve engined TR7s suitable for normal sale before the end of 1977.
 This was for the rehomologation of the 16-valve head to allow the 16-valve TR7 rally car to be used in the 1978 season following a change to the FIA's rules.
 That the TR7 Sprint was used in this is shown by a series of six photographs in the British Motor Museum's archives, taken on 1 November and listed as TR7 Sprint Homologation.
 The 16-valve head was approved for use with the Group-4 rally car a second time in February 1978 in time for the Mintex Rally.

 Converting a two-valve TR7 to the four-valve Sprint specification is relatively simple, compared to conversion to TR8 specification, because the TR7 and TR7 Sprint have virtually identical engine blocks.
 As a result, there are a number of such converted TR7 models around: "There are a [comparatively] large number of privately built Sprint conversions about ...
 Buyers should beware of this if they are asked a premium price for an alleged 'genuine' TR7 Sprint."

 Lynx

 While the TR7 was under development in the early 1970s, a 2+2 fastback derivative, codenamed Lynx was also planned.
-The Lynx had a wheelbase stretched by 12 in, the Rover V8 engine, with the rear axle from the Rover SD1.
-Scheduled for launch in 1978, the Lynx was cancelled when the Speke factory was closed.
+Intended to be a replacement for the Triumph Stag, the Lynx had a wheelbase stretched by 12 in, the Rover V8 engine, with the rear axle from the Rover SD1.
+It was originally scheduled for launch in 1978, however, due to the closure of the Speke factory and concerns about low potential sales, the Lynx was cancelled.
+18 prototypes were produced, with only one currently remaining.